opral/monorepo/inlang/source-code/plugins/next-intl/README.md

 }
 ```

 To learn about namespaces and how to use translation functions in your code, you can refer to [next-intl documentation](https://next-intl-docs.vercel.app/docs/usage/messages).
-The plugin is capable of parsing the code and providing the IDE-extension with this information.
+The plugin can pars the code and provide the VS Code extension (Sherlock) with this information.

-With version `1.3` it supports also `getTranslations`.
+Version `1.3` also supports `getTranslations`.

 # Expected behavior

-The message IDs are sorted in the order in which they appear in the sourceLanguage file.
+The message IDs are sorted in the order in which they appear in the `sourceLanguage` file.
 The nesting or flattening of IDs is detected on a file-by-file basis.
 If the sourceLanguage file contains nested IDs, the plugin will also create nested IDs in the targetLanguage files.
 If the sourceLanguage file contains flattened IDs, the plugin will also create flattened IDs in the targetLanguage files.

 # Contributing